Skip to content

 This page may contain affiliate links.
 We may receive a commission if you make a purchase using these links.

-Food allergies are universal irritants that can happen to anyone, even dogs.
-Some professionals may also refer to them as food intolerances or adverse food reactions.
-These reactions can develop at any point in life and are typically caused by specific ingredients or food additives.
+Food allergies are sometimes called food intolerances or adverse food reactions in veterinary medicine.
+These reactions can occur at any time in a dog’s life and are often triggered by certain ingredients or food additives.

-This starter pack and introduction into food allergies will help you identify if your dog has a food intolerance, then get you up to speed on how to remedy it.
-If you urgently need a new diet, check out our review of the best hypoallergenic dog foods.
+This guide will help you recognize if your dog has a food intolerance and provide you with information on how to address it.
+If you need to switch to a new diet quickly, we recommend checking out our review of the best hypoallergenic dog foods.

 What causes a dog food allergy?